-For the most part, Excel is used for text and numerical data; however, it is also possible to add pictures and shapes to a worksheet.
-Pictures might be used to display a company logo, add information to a spreadsheet, or simply bring a little excitement to an otherwise plain set of data.
-Pictures can be added from your computer or from an online search, and many types of shapes can be added via the menu button.
+For the most part, Excel is used for text and numerical data; however, you can also add pictures and shapes to your worksheets.
+Pictures might be used to display a company logo, add information, or simply bring a little excitement to an otherwise plain set of data.
+You can add pictures saved on your device or search for pictures online.
+There are a variety of shapes and icons to choose from that can also be used for visual effect.
 Text boxes can be added for easier formatting and positioning of graphical text on a worksheet.

-Adding a picture lets you access the Picture Tools tab on the Ribbon, and adding a shape allows you to access the Drawing Tools tab.
-Both of these contextual tabs give you a great number of options for changing the style, shape, color, and size of the object, and for modifying many other aspects as well.
+Pictures and shapes have their own sets of tools on the Ribbon, found on the Picture Format and Shape Format tabs, respectively.
+Both of these contextual tabs give you a great number of options for changing the style, shape, color, and size of the object and for modifying many other aspects.